replicatedhq/troubleshoot/.github/PULL_REQUEST_TEMPLATE.md

 ## Description, Motivation and Context

-Please include a summary of the change or what problem does it solve.
+Please include a summary of the change or what problem it solves.
 Please also include relevant motivation and context.

 <!--- If it relates to an open issue, please link to the issue here.
 e.g.